Unveiling the Truth Behind Pre-employment Drug Screening

 Eric, a seasoned construction worker, applied for a position at a construction company that mandated pre-employment drug screening for all new hires.
 Despite abstaining from drugs for weeks leading up to the test, Eric tested positive for marijuana due to residual traces in his system.
 As a result, his job offer was rescinded, leaving him without a job and struggling to make ends meet for his family.

-See also The Role of Pre-employment Drug Screening in Promoting a Drug-Free Workplace
+See also The Legal and Ethical Considerations of Pre-employment Drug Screening

 Eric's experience highlights the harsh consequences that individuals can face as a result of pre-employment drug screening.
 Even occasional drug use or past consumption can lead to adverse outcomes, jeopardizing employment opportunities and livelihoods.